 And treades the deserts snowy heapes do cover.

-East windes he doth not chide
+Going to sea, East windes he doth not chide

 Nor to hoist saile attends fit time and tyde.